openedx/edx-enterprise/README.rst

 Even though they were written with ``edx-platform`` in mind, the guidelines should be followed for Open edX code in general.

-PR description template can be found at`PULL_REQUEST_TEMPLATE.md`_ - it is automatially applied if you're sending a PR from GitHub, but please make sure to use it if sending PR via other channels.
+A Pull Request Description Template can be found at`PULL_REQUEST_TEMPLATE.md`_ - this template is automatially applied when you open a pull request from GitHub.
+Please make sure to include this template if submitting a pull request via other channels.

 .. _PULL_REQUEST_TEMPLATE.md: https://github.com/edx/edx-enterprise/blob/master/.github/PULL_REQUEST_TEMPLATE_TEMPLATE.md

-After submitting Pull Request, please use "Reviewers" widget to add relevant reviewers and track review process.
+After submitting a pull request, please use the Github "Reviewers" widget to add relevant reviewers and track review process.

 Reporting Security Issues
 -------------------------